jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 - We learned how to identify specific children using the `displayName` property.
 - We used all of this information to craft a flexible compound component that manages its own state and inverts layout control to the user.

-In the next post of this series we will address the drawbacks of `React.Children.map` by refactoring `Chat` to use the [Context API](https://reactjs.org/docs/context.html), giving us the ability to pass data to any child no matter their level in the component tree.
+In the [next post](https://www.jakewiesler.com/blog/compound-components-and-the-context-api/) we will address the drawbacks of `React.Children.map` by refactoring `Chat` to use the [Context API](https://reactjs.org/docs/context.html), giving us the ability to pass data to any child no matter their level in the component tree.